Meet the English Department

-Val Babbitt was born and raised in Southern California, my husband and two boys moved to Colorado almost ten years ago and have loved every minute here.
+Val Babbitt was born and raised in Southern California and earned her Master's in Education from California State University, Northridge.
+Her husband and two boys moved to Colorado over ten years ago and have loved every minute here!

 Nan Gefreh loves learning and considers her students as some of her best teachers!
 She has BA degrees in English, Theater, and Music, from Lycoming College, in Williamsport, PA, and a Masters in Humanities and Comparative Literature, from Colorado College, Colorado Springs.
 Her teacher training was completed at University of Colorado, Colorado Springs.
 She has been teaching for 27 years, 12 of those years at Pine Creek.
 Her free time is spent reading, studying, and playing the piano.

-Gigi McNulty is a teacher of juniors and seniors in English Literature and Composition.
-This is Gigi's first year at Pine Creek High School, having moved here from northern California.
-Gigi is a graduate of California State University, San Bernardino with a Bachelor's degree in English Literature.
-Gigi's is married and has 3 adult children and 2 grandchildren—all boys!
+Gigi McNulty is a graduate of California State University, San Bernardino with a Bachelor's degree in English Literature.
+She finished her Master's in Curriculum and Instruction from Concordia University -- Portland in August 2018.
+Gigi's has 3 adult children and 2 grandchildren—all boys!
 In her spare time, she enjoys traveling, quilting, and of course, reading.
-She feels so blessed to be a part of the Pine Creek family.
-GO EAGLES!
+She feels so blessed to be a part of the Pine Creek Family.
+Go, Eagles!

-Justin Morrill is a Colorado Springs native lucky enough to have been a student in Academy District #20 schools from 4th grade through 9th grade, and though he eventually graduated from Fountain Valley School, the academic foundations that he developed while a student in District #20 have helped him become a successful student and professional.
+Justin Morrill is a Colorado Springs native lucky enough to have been a student in Academy District 20 schools from 4th grade through 9th grade, and though he eventually graduated from Fountain Valley School, the academic foundations that he developed while a student in District 20 have helped him become a successful student and professional.
 For his undergraduate studies, he attended Montana State in the beautiful environs of Bozeman, Montana.
 There he earned a bachelor of arts degree in literature.
 After returning to Colorado and completing the UCCS teacher preparation program, he was lucky enough to continue his literary studies through Middlebury college's Bread Loaf program, which was originated by Robert Frost among others.
-Earning a master of arts degree in literature from Middlebury was an enriching and broadening experience that helped shape him, more than any other academic experience, into the teacher he is today.
+Earning a Master of Arts in literature from Middlebury was an enriching and broadening experience that helped shape him, more than any other academic experience, into the teacher he is today.

 Jennifer Tews is originally from Mississippi and Tennessee, but has been living in Colorado Springs for over 20 years.
-She has been teaching at Pine Creek for over ten years and loves working with staff and students each day.
+Having earned her Bachelor's degree from the University of Colorado Colorado Springs and her Master's at Grand Canyon University, she has been teaching at Pine Creek for over ten years and loves working with staff and students each day!